Starex University

 Starex University is a private university located in the village Binola, Gurgaon district, Haryana, India.
 The university was established in 2016 by the Starex group through The Haryana Private Universities (Second Amendment) Act, 2016, which was passed in August 2016, making it the 20th private university to be established through The Haryana Private Universities Act, 2006.

+Affiliations

+The university has following affiliations from educational governing bodies of india.